Schermerhorn Symphony Center

 In 2005, Crenshaw was awarded the contract to provide the decorative lighting for the Schermerhorn Symphony Center in Nashville, Tennessee.
-The vision shared by the design architect, David M. Schwarz Architects, and the lighting designer, Susan Brady Lighting Design, was to create a state-of-the-art concert hall of exceptional beauty and world class acoustic performance.
+The vision shared by the design architect, David M. Schwarz Architects, Architect of record ESa, and the lighting designer, Susan Brady Lighting Design, was to create a state-of-the-art concert hall of exceptional beauty and world class acoustic performance.
 The symphony center is a prominent example of neoclassical architecture and was a finalist in the Urban Land Institute’s 2009 Awards for Excellence.

 The vision for the decorative lighting was to combine classical and contemporary design elements.
 A multi-textured nickel finish and warm crackly glass were selected early as essential aesthetic features.
 The intricate design evolved quickly around an Art Deco motif and would require a high-precision manufacturing process with unusually narrow tolerances.
 An exhaustive search was undertaken to find a source for the glass to produce just the right warm, sparkly effect.